nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     Figure 15: Before deleting index 2
     <br>

 2. Enter `delete-i 2` which will delete the 2nd INDEX in the inventory book.
-The expected result should be as shown below (Figure 16):
+The expected result should be as shown in Figure 16:
     <br>

     ![delete-i_step2](images/UG_delete_eg1_step2.PNG)